python/cpython/Doc/library/optparse.rst

-:mod:`optparse` was explicitly designed to encourage the creation of programs with straightforward command-line interfaces that follow the conventions established by the :c:func`!getopt` family of functions available to C developers.
+:mod:`optparse` was explicitly designed to encourage the creation of programs with straightforward command-line interfaces that follow the conventions established by the :c:func:`!getopt` family of functions available to C developers.
 To that end, it supports only the most common command-line syntax and semantics conventionally used under Unix.
 If you are unfamiliar with these conventions, reading this section will allow you to acquaint yourself with them.